enesyuksel7/EnsGlobal-.NET_Core_REST_API/README.md

 <hr/>

-# Simple Personal Record Application with SQLite
+# .NET Core REST API Project with Layered Architecture

-The user enters the name, surname and salary information of the staff on the console.
-The data are transferred to the database.
-"CREATE", "READ", "UPDATE", "DELETE" operations can be done on the data.
-The database can be viewed through DB Browser (SQLite).
+According to the customer data and requests entered from .NET Core Web and Windows Form applications, operations are performed through the "GET","POST","PUT","DELETE" methods.
+It is a REST API project that I developed under the putative name "EnsGlobal" at MEKA during my summer internship in 2021.
+While writing the project, importance was given to object-oriented programming and layered architecture.
+Since the API system was written from scratch in the project, requests can be sent from all platforms that support the API.
+API methods have been tested on localhost with Postman and Swagger UI.

 ## Project Requirements

-* Python 3.x
+* .NET 5.0
-* DB Browser for SQLite
+* Microsoft SQL Server
-* Spyder, Visual Code oth.
-Python supporting editors
+* Visual Studio

 ## How to Download?

-First of all, <a href="https://sqlitebrowser.org">DB Browser</a> must be installed on the computer to view the database in detail.
-If it is installed, the download process is started by clicking on "Download ZIP" from the project page to the Code section.
+First of all, <a href="https://visualstudio.microsoft.com/tr/">Visual Studio</a> and <a href="https://www.microsoft.com/tr-tr/sql-server/sql-server-downloads">Microsoft SQL Server</a> must be installed in order to run and view the database in detail.
+If it is installed, go to the Code section on the project page and click "Download ZIP" to start the download process.

 ## How to Operate?
-We extract the downloaded "SQLite_ConsolApp_Personel-main.zip" file to a folder.
-We open the file named "SQLlite_ConsolApp.py" in a Python supported editor and run it.
+We extract the downloaded "EnsGlobal_REST_API-main.zip" file to a folder.
+After making the necessary IIS, MSSQL Server and Windows settings, run the projects.
+Include all three projects as launch options.